-Recently, we’ve worked with integrating a complex booking functionality into Yangol — a product that helps companies digitize their onboarding processes.
+Recently, we integrated a complex booking functionality into Yangol — a product that helps companies digitize their onboarding processes.

-The main goal was to enable onboarding meetings booking for new employees & their managers.
+The main goal was to enable booking of onboarding meetings for new employees & their managers.

 Besides, Yangol needed to empower booking other onboarding-related events of relative companies.

-Our goal was complexified by the need of sending calendar-invitations to all meeting participants.
-Then, they needed to be able to accept them within a month.
+Our goal was complexified by the need of sending calendar-invitations to all meeting participants with the option of being able to accept them within a month.

-To successfully implement this series of actions, we integrated rrule.js library.
+To successfully implement this series of actions, we integrated the rrule.js library.

-This integration helped us to make a sequence of exact dates out of specific “recurring events” format (for instance, “every week on Mondays”).
+This integration helped us make the format of a sequence of exact dates out of specific “recurring events” (for instance, “every week on Mondays”).